Kidney Stones

 UreterorenoscopyTrusted Source is another procedure where a doctor uses a flexible scope to examine the bladder and ureter.
 The stone is visualized through the scope, and it can either be removed completely using specialized instruments or crushed into smaller pieces before extraction.

-Change in diet and lifestyle
+Change in Diet and Lifestyle

 To prevent kidney stones from recurring, a key priority is maintaining a proper diet and ensuring adequate fluid intake.
 The goal is to increase urine output and reduce the concentration of substances that can form stones.
 A balanced diet plays a crucial role in avoiding imbalances in urine composition that promote crystallization.